DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - Not all security guards are themselves reliable.
             - Prescreening, bonding, and training do not guarantee that you won’t end up with an ineffective or unreliable security guard.
 - Physical Access Control:
-     - Locks and Keys, Security Guards, CCTV, Security Alarms
+     - Locks and Keys, Security Guards, Guard dogs, CCTV, Security Alarms
 - 🔴**Technical Physical Controls**
      - **Motion Detectors**: A motion detector, or motion sensor, is a device that senses movement or sound in a specific area, and it is a common element of intruder detection systems.
 Many types of motion detectors exist, including the following:
          - 🍳digital motion detector monitors for  changes in the digital pattern of a monitored area (smart security camera).